ryantd42/NY-Legislative-Git/2023/A7184A-2023/bill.md

- cation  of the principal's ability to comprehend such notice; (b) to the agent; (c) if the principal is  in  or  is  transferred  from  a  mental hygiene  facility, to the facility director; and (d) to the [conservator for, or committee of, the principal] GUARDIAN, IF ANY.
+ cation  of the principal's ability to comprehend such notice; (b) to the agent; (c) if the principal is  in  or  is  transferred  from  a  mental hygiene  facility, to the facility director; and (d) to the [conservator for, or committee of, the principal] GUARDIAN OF THE PRINCIPAL, IF ANY.
   § 4.
 The opening paragraph of section 2992 of the public  health  law, as  amended  by  chapter  93  of the laws of 2014, is amended to read as
  follows: